jiangdunchun/TinyToolkits/QR4File/README.md

 # How TO RUN

-> run 'pip install -r requirements.txt' in terminal
+> run 'pip install -r requirements.txt' in terminal (the python version in my mechine is 3.9)